Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/bicep/README.md

 ### Connect to the Jumpbox VM (deployed in the spoke resource group)

 You can connect to the jumpbox win 11 VM only through bastion.
 The default parameters deploy a Bastion in Standard SKU, with native client support enabled.
-The jumpbox VM is AADJoined by default.
-This means that you can connect to the jumpbox, either with the local user/password combination (azureuser is the default username) or with a valid AAD account.
+The jumpbox VM is Microsoft Entra ID Joined by default.
+This means that you can connect to the jumpbox, either with the local user/password combination (azureuser is the default username) or with a valid Microsoft Entra ID account.
 In certain circumstances your organization may not allow the device to be enrolled.
-If the jumpbox VM is AAD joined and properly intune enrolled, you can use native rdp client to connect by running the below Az CLI commands
+If the jumpbox VM is Microsoft Entra ID joined and properly intune enrolled, you can use native rdp client to connect by running the below Az CLI commands

-From a PowerShell terminal, connect to the DevOps VM using your Azure AD credentials (or Windows Hello).
+From a PowerShell terminal, connect to the DevOps VM using your Microsoft Entra ID credentials (or Windows Hello).

 ```powershell
 az upgrade